cytoscape/cytoscape-manual/docs/Linkout.md

 command is ` cytoscape.sh -P [context_menu_definition]=[link] `.
 *context\_menu\_definition* specifies the context menu for showing the linkout menu item.
-The structure of this definition is *nodelinkouturl* or *edgelinkouturl* followed by "." and followed by the the "."-separated menu hierarchy.
+The structure of this definition is *nodelinkouturl* or *edgelinkouturl* followed by "." and followed by the "."-separated menu hierarchy.

 For instance this command: